PierreSenellart/provsql/doc/TODO/continuous_distributions.md

 8. **Research track in parallel.** Causal interventions (§D.4), Shapley over RV-valued payoffs (§E.1), and provenance of sampled values (§E.2) can be explored independently of (4)–(7), and would each plausibly anchor a paper.
+The probabilistic-circuit subsystem (§D.5) is lowest priority and most naturally falls out of §§A.5/C.1/D.2 rather than being pursued on its own.